 Ancient jade mask of the bat god worshipped by the Zapotec.
 Left: Credit: Adrian Hernandez - CC BY-SA 4.0 - Right: Detail of Bat God Figure - Oaxaca Hall - Museum of Anthropology - Mexico City - Mexico.
 Credit: Adam Jones - CC BY-SA 2.0

 While excavating at Monte Albán, archaeologists discovered a curious ancient jade mask that most likely depicts the bat God of the Zapotec people.

-Like the Maya, the "Zapotec of Oaxaca seem to have paid attention to a bat deity, for the main figure on many f their funerary urns is a bat deity, and small vases with the claws of bats are common.
-In one case a bat is seated on the top of a pyramid modelled in clay, ample evidence that the creature was a deity."
+Like the Maya, the "Zapotec of Oaxaca seems to have paid attention to a bat deity, for the main figure on many f their funerary urns is a bat deity, and small vases with the claws of bats are common.
+In one case a bat is seated on the top of a pyramid modeled in clay, ample evidence that the creature was a deity."
 1

 People in Mesoamerica held bats were held in high regard, which explains why even clans followed a particular deity, like bat clans we discussed in this article.

 Written by Jan Bartek - AncientPages.com Staff Writer

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.com